The first two years of high school help students to ground themselves in a diverse array of experiences and challenges across their classes.

 Visual Art HL covers all of the same topics and requires all of the same assessments as SL as well as a larger exhibit and process portfolio.

-Theory of Knowledge (TOK) gives students the opportunity to step back from the continuous acquisition of knowledge that characterizes the greater part of their academic work in order to engage in a critical inquiry into the nature of knowledge itself.
+Theory of Knowledge (TOK) gives students the opportunity to step back from the continuous acquisition of knowledge that characterizes the greater part of their coursework in order to engage in a critical inquiry into the nature of knowledge itself.
 This unique course is organized around a series of probing questions, including “What counts as knowledge?”, “How does knowledge grow?”, and “What are the limits of knowledge?”
 Students investigate a variety of ways of knowing, such as reason, sense perception, language, and faith, and investigate how each contributes to areas of systematically shared knowledge, such as the arts, history, natural sciences, religious knowledge systems, and ethics.

 The Extended Essay (EE) is an in-depth study of a focused topic chosen from the list of approved DP subjects—normally one of the student’s six chosen subjects for the IB diploma.
 It is intended to promote high-level research and writing skills, intellectual discovery, and creativity.
 The EE provides students with an opportunity to engage in personal research in a topic of their own choice, under the guidance of a supervisor (a teacher in the school).
 This leads to a major piece of formally presented, structured writing, in which ideas and findings are communicated in a reasoned and coherent manner, appropriate to the subject chosen.
 It is recommended that completion of the written essay is followed by a short, concluding interview with the supervisor.
 The extended essay is a formal piece of scholarship containing no more than 4,000 words and is the result of approximately 40 hours of work by the student.